BangNashih/bangnashih/README.md

  🌱 I’m currently learning **TensorFlow & YOLO**

- 💻 I'm also preparing for next study on Applied Artificial Intelligence in **IU International University of Appled Science Berlin**
+ 💻 I'm also pursuing the next study on Applied Artificial Intelligence in **IU International University of Appled Science Berlin**

 💬 Ask me about **Data Science Projects or Collaboration**
 </div>